-Linus Pauling, a two-time Nobel Prize-winning molecular biologist, coined the term orthomolecular to define the use of finely tuned amounts of substances such as vitamins to prevent and treat disease.
-Pauling's initial paper in the 1960s spoke of orthomolecular psychiatry, and practitioners still are exploring specific mental health applications.
+Linus Pauling, a two-time Nobel Prize-winning molecular biologist, coined the term orthomolecular to define the use of finely tuned quantities of substances, such as vitamins, to prevent and treat disease.
+Pauling's initial 1960s paper spoke of orthomolecular psychiatry, and practitioners continue to explore specific mental health applications.
 Other uses range from HIV and cancer treatment to the extension of life.
-Many aspects of orthomolecular medicine are not integrated with traditional medicine, though Pauling's emphasis on the health benefits of vitamin C continues to influence mainstream practice.
+Many of orthomolecular medicine's aspects are not integrated with traditional medicine, though Pauling's emphasis on the health benefits of vitamin C continues to influence mainstream practice.

-Orthomolecular medicine aims to restore optimum functioning in the body by supplying substances believed to be out of balance or deficient.
+Orthomolecular medicine's goal is to restore the body's optimal functioning by providing substances thought to be out of balance or deficient.
 These substances may be vitamins, minerals, trace elements, or amino acids.
-The theory maintains that individuals can ingest some of these corrective supplements at high doses.
-This is a controversial assumption in traditional medicine.
-As with many kinds of alternative medicine, the debate about outcomes is ongoing.
-That said, numerous journals are publishing related papers in the area of aging.
+The theory maintains that some of these therapeutic supplements can be consumed in high doses.
+As with many forms of alternative medicine, there is considerable controversy about the safety and effectiveness of this approach.
+Numerous journals have published related articles in the area of aging.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.